Join the club at a New Members’ Evening

 - We start with a short introduction to the club, a look around the site and an opportunity to ask questions.

-- If you want to paddle on the evening you must register via Eventbrite and bring the correct payment in cash or cheque (made payable to Regents Canoe Club) only.
-Payment will be taken at the beginning of the session.
+- If you want to paddle on the evening you must register via Eventbrite and at the start of the session pay the correct payment by credit/debit card or cheque (made payable to Regents Canoe Club).
 Please note you are no longer required to bring a membership form with you.

 - After the introduction if you decide the club is not for you, you can ask for your money back.
 If you continue the session after the introduction you have then agreed to join the club and we cannot refund your membership fee.
 See membership for more information.